gumaerc-testorg/2.092-fall-2009/content/pages/syllabus.md

 Term Project
 ------------

 Every graduate student taking 2.093 is required to complete a term project; undergraduates taking 2.092 are not required to complete a project.
 Hence, the only difference between taking 2.093 (graduate students) and 2.092 (undergraduate students) is this requirement regarding the project.
-Further details about the project are given on the [Projects]({{< baseurl >}}/pages/projects) page.
+Further details about the project are given on the {{% resource_link 58c9775d-96a5-b439-f11c-72adff4df1f4 "Projects" %}} page.

 Additional Resources
 --------------------

-Prof. Bathe has recorded two video courses on the topics of [Linear Analysis](/resources/res-2-002-finite-element-procedures-for-solids-and-structures-spring-2010/linear) and [Nonlinear Analysis](/resources/res-2-002-finite-element-procedures-for-solids-and-structures-spring-2010/nonlinear), now available from MIT OpenCourseWare.
+Prof. Bathe has recorded two video courses on the topics of [Linear Analysis](/courses/res-2-002-finite-element-procedures-for-solids-and-structures-spring-2010/video_galleries/linear) and [Nonlinear Analysis](/courses/res-2-002-finite-element-procedures-for-solids-and-structures-spring-2010/video_galleries/nonlinear), now available from MIT OpenCourseWare.
 While these lectures do not correspond directly to the sequence of topics in 2.092/2.093, they can serve as a useful complement to the materials presented here.

 You may also be interested in the course [_2.094 Finite Element Analysis of Solids and Fluids II_](/courses/2-094-finite-element-analysis-of-solids-and-fluids-ii-spring-2011).